kestal/univers/Magic/About magic.md

 Casting does not require any gesture, lyrics or ritual.
 Thus some gesture can make a magical stream flow and perform magic.

 ## The sources of power
 All the sources of powers allow the caster to perform any kind of magic.
-There are two things to mention though: first each kind of spells need specific trainings to master, and secondly each kind of magic requires a specific environment to be performed.
+There are two things to mention though: first each different spells need exercice to master, and secondly each spells requires a specific environment to be performed.

 ## Abjuration
 Abjuration is the alteration or removal of magic.
 This ability also allows uninitiated to defend themselves against direct magical aggression, based on their strengh of caracter.